Seiren Games Network (SERG) Price Reaches $0.0018 on Major Exchanges

-Seiren Games Network (SERG) traded flat against the dollar during the 1 day period ending at 16:00 PM ET on January 21st.
-One Seiren Games Network token can now be purchased for approximately $0.0018 or 0.00000007 BTC on cryptocurrency exchanges.
-Over the last week, Seiren Games Network has traded up 0% against the dollar.
-Seiren Games Network has a market capitalization of $291.90 million and approximately $16,262.70 worth of Seiren Games Network was traded on exchanges in the last day.
+Seiren Games Network (SERG) traded flat against the U.S. dollar during the 1-day period ending at 8:00 AM E.T. on January 22nd.
+Seiren Games Network has a market capitalization of $291.90 million and $5,977.73 worth of Seiren Games Network was traded on exchanges in the last 24 hours.
+In the last week, Seiren Games Network has traded up 0% against the U.S. dollar.
+One Seiren Games Network token can now be purchased for about $0.0018 or 0.00000007 BTC on major exchanges.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.